LeonardoJost/MRlibrary/README.md

 ### Use other angles/colors/orientations/centering...
 These can all be modified by the parameters.
 Experiment with different combinations until you get the desired result.

+### Advice/Background on Parameter choices
+The default background is transparent and should work well for most cases instead of generating every file multiple times for different background colors.

+Optical centering is performed by centering the bounding box of the figure.
+An alternative would be to center the bounding ball, as it is invariant to rotation.
+For typical figures, where the bounding box is spanned by diagonal elements, or for symmetric figures (e.g. x or + shapes), this makes no difference, but small differences (not necessarily improvements) are possible for very asymmetric figures (e.g. T shapes).
+Additionally, the bounding box is much easier to compute.

+The default parameters differ in some places from the values used in Jost and Jansen (2019).
+This includes centering, size and base angles, which were chosen in part to be more comparable.
+Upon reflection, we have drafted these new suggestions as default.
+Not included in the default values is the additional advice to generate the pictures in the dimensions that are actually used to avoid artifacts from resizing.

+## Other

+### Coding Issues
+The code works, but includes some questionable choices, needlessly complicated structure.
+This was mostly done for simplicity or convenience, but some issues shall be mentioned here: The parameters are set as global variables, whereas they could be local and moreover will sometimes appear under the same name as local parameters (although mostly using the same value).
+The program also relies on a somewhat blank background image, which could also be created in code by r low level graphics.
+As with all code, we have also included unconventional variable names and added comments where they are useless while leaving them where they would be useful.

+### Unused functions
+The project also includes some unused functions, which were nevertheless included and will be explained briefly:
+#### CustomImages.R
+This file was used to generate custom images, e.g. including more than one figure in a single image.
+The code can be used to recreate all images in Jost and Jansen (2019) or adapted for your own custom images.
+#### ImageRotate.R
+This function was used to generate picture plane rotations of given images.
+Where only these rotations are needed and complex models are used, this code will run faster than generating each figure from scratch.
+Mildly experienced programmers will probably know alternatives (such as imagemagick software, on which the here used magick package is based).

+### Adaptation
+Some simple adaptations, which can easily be done yourself:
+#### Change the order of rotation
+Open ImageManipulation.R and change the order in rotatePoint function.

 ## Literature
 Jost, L., & Jansen, P. (2019).
 Unpublished manuscript.